saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 What is enclosed in the rpc tag will translate to `get_ospf_neighbor_information(extensive=True)` in your Python script.

-To figure out how to extract the data from the return output, we issue the ` show ospf neighbor extensive |display xml` command:
+To figure out what to extract the data from the return output, we issue the ` show ospf neighbor extensive |display xml` command:

 ```
 said@ar01.ams> show ospf neighbor extensive |display xml